rails/rails/guides/source/testing.md

 Other Testing Approaches
 ------------------------

-The built-in `test/unit` based testing is not the only way to test Rails applications.
+The built-in `minitest` based testing is not the only way to test Rails applications.
 Rails developers have come up with a wide variety of other approaches and aids for testing, including:

 * [NullDB](http://avdi.org/projects/nulldb/), a way to speed up testing by avoiding database use.
 * [Factory Girl](https://github.com/thoughtbot/factory_girl/tree/master), a replacement for fixtures.